ralphbean/fedora-hubs-prototype/README.rst

   payload so the clients can immediately redraw without bothering to re-query the wsgi app.

-What happens when the user navigates to the *design team* hub and simultaneously, an admin *changes the configuration of a widget on that page*?
+What happens when the user is viewing the *design team* hub and simultaneously, an admin *changes the configuration of a widget on that page*?

 - Changing the configuration results in a HTTP POST to the wsgi app.